jasminedevv/BlindSQLi/README.md

 # Blind SQLi Proof of Concept
-This is my solution for a take-home interview problem which asked me to guess an admin password on their site with the following features:
+This is my solution for a take-home interview problem which asked me to guess an admin password on their site.
-1. Has a form that runs SQL commands but does not return results
-2. Stores passwords unencrypted
 I tried to make it more generic and removed references to the target.
 You could probably still guess what web framework it targets though.

+The target had the following features:
+1. A form that runs SQL commands but does not return results
+2. Unencrypted passwords

 ## My solution
 ### get_base_response_time